smart-on-fhir/cumulus-library-kidney-transplant/RUNNING.md

 You can either re-export the documents of interest, or use ndjson from a previous export.

-Place the ndjson in a folder using filenames like `*.DocumentReference.*.ndjson`.
+Place the ndjson in a folder, and take note of the path to this input for later steps.

 ## 4. Run NLP